Aller au contenu principal

 Insights from the conversation

 • AI is only as good as the vision behind it.
 The technology can generate, iterate, and execute at a speed that wasn't possible before.
-But the judgment, the taste, and the creative instinct that make work resonate those remain entirely human.
+But the judgment, the taste, and the creative instinct that make work resonate, remain entirely human.
 If anything, AI raises the stakes for bringing a strong point of view to every project.

 • The barriers between idea and execution are collapsing.
 For the first time, the distance between having a vision and bringing it to life is shrinking fast.
 Processes are no longer linear, and creative work is becoming accessible at a scale that simply wasn't possible before.
 The question is no longer about access, it's about what you do with it.

-• Taste has always mattered.
-Now it defines everything.
-As execution becomes faster and more accessible, the ability to know what's good and why becomes the real differentiator.
+• Taste is the new competitive advantage.
+As AI makes execution faster and easier, the ability to judge quality to know what's good, and what's meaningful becomes the differentiator.
 Not just aesthetically, but strategically.
 It shapes the decisions that separate work that endures from work that disappears.

 • Curiosity is what connects the best creative minds to AI.
 Across the conversation, one thread kept surfacing: the people who are most energized by AI are the ones who have always wanted to do more, explore more, and push further.
 AI didn't create that impulse.
 It just gave it more room to run.